-Stop by the Visitor Center to find a unique products in the Gardens Gift Store, or enjoy lunch with a view in Nells Cafe.
+Stop at the Visitor Center to find unique items in the Gardens Gift Store or to enjoy lunch with a view in Nell's Cafe.
 Entry to the Visitor Center is free.
 The Visitor Center also houses a library, classrooms and event spaces available to rent.

 Here you'll find over 500 new varities of plants being tested for their suitability for the Great Lakes region.
 Specially trained judges evaluate the trial plantings, and the results are used to determine which plants are named All America Selections.